 I also asked the group about the possibility of there being a marriage ledger for Hopewell Baptist Church.
-This church being a likely place for the couple to marry as Sarah’s great-grandfather Baily WOOD was a founding member.
+This church is a likely place for the couple to have married as Sarah’s great-grandfather Baily WOOD was a founding member.
 The church burned down in the 1960s and all records in the church were destroyed.
 There were some records kept at members’ homes and several people offered to ask around.

 I’m sure my father’s first cousin Geraldine Dempsey Workman (1931-2007) searched high and low in the 1970s and 1980s for more information on William’s parents and possible siblings.
 In 1995 she wrote “We still do not know his parents or family members” in a short summary of her research.